Buqian-LI/pinpatr/README.md

 ## Caveat

-For the phoneme ü, you can input either 'v', the decomposed form 'ü' (u +  ̈), or the precomposed form 'ü'.
+For the phoneme ü, you can input either 'v', the decomposed form 'ü' (u +  ̈), or the pre-composed form 'ü'.

 The output will always use the decomposed form, as most fonts prioritize support for decomposed characters over pre-composed ones.
 This ensures consistent rendering across systems.